chipsalliance/firrtl-spec/spec.md

         holds the new value.
 4. A read-under-write flag indicating the behavior when a memory location is written to while a read to that location is in progress.
+5. An optional type representing the custom port of this memory.
+This custom port is intended for post-synthesis flows, and should be ignored in behavioral simulation.

 Integer literals for the number of elements and the read/write latencies _may not be string-encoded integer literals_.